 Rule 302 - Visible Emissions: This rule prohibits the discharge from any single source any air contaminants for which a period or periods aggregating more than three minutes in any one hour which is as dark or darker in shade than a reading of 1 on the Ringlemann Chart or of such opacity to obscure an observer's view to a degree equal to or greater than a reading of 1 on the Ringlemann Chart.
 Sources subject to this rule include all diesel-fired piston internal combustion engines on the platform.
 Improperly maintained diesel engines have the potential to violate this rule.
-Compliance is assured by requiring periodic visible emissions evaluations.
-In addition, all engines are to be maintained according to manufacturer maintenance schedules.
+Compliance is assured by requiring all engines to be maintained according to manufacturer maintenance schedules.